 Should I rather book a guided tour?

 You can book some guided tours to the Reykjadalur hot river.
-There are horseback riding tours available, I haven’t tried it but it sounds fun.
-I don’t really see the point in booking a guided hiking tour, it is extremely easy to do it on your own.
+However, to be honest, I don’t really see the point in booking a guided hiking tour as it is extremely easy to do it on your own.